hermanzdosilovic/utr/lab-1/README.md

 ## About

+Create εNFA from given definition and simulate its work for given input sequences.

 This solution is written in Java.

 ### Input

-The input consists of several lines:
+Input consists of several lines:

-1. Sequences of symbols separated with `|`.
-Symbols in the sequence are separated with `,`.
+1. Sequences separated with `|`.
+Symbols in each sequence are separated with `,`
-2. Alphabetically sorted set of states separated with `,`.
+2. Alphabetically sorted set of states separated with `,`
-3. Alphabetically sorted set of alphabet symbols separated with `,`.
+3. Alphabetically sorted set of alphabet symbols separated with `,`
-4. Alphabetically sorted set of acceptable states separated with `,`.
+4. Alphabetically sorted set of acceptable states separated with `,`
 5. Initial state
 6. and all other lines specify the transition function:
 	* currentState`,`symbolOfAlphabet`->`setOfStates